-Our internal research and development ("R&D") activities are performed by a current team of eight engineers and regulatory professionals with experience in various aspects of medical products, laser systems, delivery devices, clinical techniques, and regulatory affairs with a focus on introducing innovative products which satisfy the unmet and emerging needs of our customers.
+Our internal research and development ("R&D") activities are performed by a current team of 18 engineers and regulatory professionals with experience in various aspects of medical products, laser systems, delivery devices, clinical techniques, and regulatory affairs with a focus on introducing innovative products which satisfy the unmet and emerging needs of our customers.
 The core competencies of the team include: mechanical engineering, electrical engineering, optics, lasers, fiber optics, software, and industrial designs.
-The R&D process integrates all necessary disciplines of the Company from product inception through customer acceptance.
+The R&D process integrates all of the necessary disciplines from product inception through customer acceptance.
 This process facilitates reliable new product innovations and a consistent pipeline of innovative products for our customers.